 Each year we update our publications to give students the latest information on preparing and applying for tertiary study.
 All publications can be downloaded from our website.

-Report on the Scaling of the 2016 NSW HSC – a detailed report with result statistics and comprehensive scaling tables.
+- Report on the Scaling of the 2017 NSW HSC – a detailed report with result statistics and comprehensive scaling tables.
 The preliminary report is currently available on our website.
 Reference copies of the full report will be sent to schools in late April.

 School offer lists

-Details of all 2017 semester 1 uni offers made to students at your school are available in the secure My School area of our Schoolink website.
+Details of all 2018 semester 1 uni offers made to students at your school are available in the secure My School area of our Schoolink website.
 Note that these lists do not indicate which offer (if any) they accepted.